 All places of worship, including mosques, have been closed for public congregations by government order.
 People have been asked to pray from their homes.
 All educational institutions have been closed, residential halls vacated, and examinations postponed.
 All public gatherings have been stopped.
 Earlier, the Prime Minister had directed that all celebration of Mujib Year will remain suspended in the current situation.

 - Lockdowns and Quarantines: Areas with most cases of infected patients have been subjected to complete lockdown.
 So far 3 divisions, 49 districts and 395 upazillas are completely locked down.
 People being quarantined at home, are under strict monitoring of the local law enforcers and administrative officials.

 Action in Health Sector

 - Hospitals: Covid-19 patients are being treated at more than 60 hospitals in Dhaka and hospitals outside Dhaka.
 Flu corners, as in separate outer wards and emergency, have been set in hospitals outside Dhaka.
 Hospitals treating COVID-19 patients are getting extra ventilators and ICUs.
 There are currently 500 ventilators in government hospitals.
 Works are ongoing to install 700 more ventilators in these hospitals.
 Equipment for installing 350 more are being imported.

-Works are also ongoing to install 100 new Intensive Care Units (ICUs) in the government hospitals across Bangladesh and the equipment for installing further 300 ICUs are in the import stage.
+As of 9th August, there are 539 ICU beds COVID-dedicated hospitals and 229 seats are vacant.
+Also, 11,169 beds are vacant among 15,228 general beds in these hospitals.
 290 organisations have been prepared for institutional quarantine across the country.
 There are a total of 7,693 isolation beds in selected medical institutions in 8 divisions.